Players 2025 Game the Green

 Designing the Gameplay

 The 17th hole at Sawgrass, known for its island green and high-pressure tee shots, was the centerpiece.
-Using a custom-built H3 hexagonal grid inspired by geospatial data science, we transformed the green into a living canvas for strategic course-wide scalable gameplay.
+Using a custom-built H3 hexagonal grid inspired by geospatial data science, our team transformed the green into a living canvas for strategic course-wide scalable gameplay.

 Leveraging Delay to Drive Engagement

-While live broadcast delays are usually a challenge, we used the 27-second delay to our advantage.
+While live broadcast delays are usually a challenge, I leveraged the 27-second delay to our advantage.
 Users had time to preview AI simulations, analyze odds, and place predictions before each shot.
 This created a compelling interaction loop: predict, watch, react.

 Screenshot of H3 hexagonal grid system overlaid on the 17th green, showing predictive zones